CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 ![title](tweet_pandas.png)

-Luckily we have a user friendly interface to <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.join.html" target="_blank">join</a>  our `movies` data frame with the `ratings` and this is going to be an *inner* join.
-It means that we are bringing in the movies only if there is a rating available for them:
+Luckily you have a user friendly interface to <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.join.html" target="_blank">join</a>  your `movies` data frame with the `ratings` and this is going to be an *inner* join.
+It means that you are bringing in the movies only if there is a rating available for them:

 ```python